-The Zero Waste Festival is back!
-The next festival takes place from 10 am to 5 pm on Sunday, December 2, at the Green Door Market in Bluebell Business Park, Dublin 12.
-With this year’s Christmas-themed festival in December, we will bring you a one-day festival with market, swap-shops, info stands, talks, and workshops all dedicated to helping you reduce your waste this Christmas and meet like-minded people.
+The 2018 edition of the Zero Waste Christmas Festival took place on Sunday, December 2nd, at the Green Door Market in Bluebell Business Park, Dublin 12.
+With this year’s Christmas-themed festival in December, we brought you a one-day festival with market, swap-shops, info stands, talks, and workshops all dedicated to helping you reduce your waste this Christmas and meet like-minded people.

 Christmas can be a difficult time to keep your bins empty and your recycling pile small, but during this day-long event you will get tips on cutting down on waste from food and packaging, gifts and wrapping, decorations and festive dressing and even pre-Christmas cleaning!
 From making better choices of materials to reusing and upcycling what is already created, there will be something to be learned for everyone, no matter where you are on your journey.
 For your first foray into Zero Waste, stop by our info-stand for a quick primer or sign up for a Talk/Workshop Pass for more insight.

 Admission to the main festival with info stands, swap shops, drop-in workshops, meet-ups and market stalls is free.
-If you would like to attend our workshops and talks on the mezzanine level, you can sign up and buy your passes here.
+If you would like to attend our workshops and talks on the mezzanine level, you can sign up and buy your passes.
 A separate ticket will be required for each child for the Tree-planting With Santa.

 |Standard Talk/Workshop Pass||10 EUR|

 |Tree-planting with Santa for Kids||3 EUR|

 Click on the image to download a high-resolution version.

 Talks and Workshops

 We will host a variety of workshops and talks as part of the Festival.
 Getting your Talk/Workshop Pass early entitles you to advanced sign-up for your preferred event.
 Limited places may be left on the day itself and are given away on first-come first-serve basis.